wtbarnes/hydro-loops_repo/README.md

 equations are solved using a simple, non-adaptive Euler solver.
 ## Compiling and Executing
 A `makefile` is included to compile the code into the executable `hydro-loops`.
-Download the compressed-file or fork the repository (`git clone https://github.com/wtbarnes/hydro-loops_repo.git`) and then run `make` in the `hydro-loops_repo' directory.
+Download the compressed file or fork the repository (`git clone https://github.com/wtbarnes/hydro-loops_repo.git`) and then run `make` in the `hydro-loops_repo' directory.
 ### Configuring Input Parameters